art-wiju/art-wiju/README.md

 <h2> Semi-interesting things about me: </h2>

-- 📖 Currently a Junior in my Bachelor's in IT with concentration in Cybersecurity in Southern New Hampshire University.
+- 📖 Currently a Senior in my Bachelor's in IT with concentration in Cybersecurity in Southern New Hampshire University.
 Expected completion date: March 2025.
-My current GPA is 3.8, mom is proud.
+My current GPA is 3.94, mom is proud.

-- I am CompTIA Security+ certified.
+- I am CompTIA Security+, CySA+, PenTest+, and Cisco CCNA certified.

 - I am bilingual.
 I speak English and Spanish.